aimee-mcneil-melville/ToDo-Full-Stack/README.md

 2. Fill in the `.down` function in your migration.
 It should undo the changes made in the `.up` function.

-3. Run `yarn run knex migrate:latest` to run the new migration applying the changes to the database.
+3. Run `yarn knex migrate:latest` to run the new migration applying the changes to the database.
 If you don't get any errors, inspect the database in the SQLite Manager.
 Is it what you expected?
 What happened to existing data in the database?

-4. Run `yarn run knex migrate:rollback` and look in your database.
+4. Run `yarn knex migrate:rollback` and look in your database.

-5. Run `yarn run knex migrate:latest` and look again.
+5. Run `yarn knex migrate:latest` and look again.

 ## Finish the _mark task complete_ feature